Are you a perfectionist?

 5) Celebrate your wins and failures

-I used to think that perfectionism was just a part of who I am.
-I never questioned it because, as far as I could see, the pros outweighed the cons.
+I used to think perfectionism was a part of who I am.
+As far as I could see, the pros outweighed the cons.

 Here are the short-term perks of being a perfectionist: